Mokkapps/website/src/content/posts/2019-11-21___the-last-guide-for-angular-change_detection-you-will-ever-need/index.md

 It is also possible to completely deactivate Zone.js during bootstrapping of an Angular application.
 This means that automatic change detection is completely deactivated and we need to manually trigger UI changes, e.g. by calling `ChangeDetectorRef.detectChanges()`.

-First we need to comment out the Zone.js import from `polyfills.ts`:
+First, we need to comment out the Zone.js import from `polyfills.ts`:

 ```ts
 import 'zone.js/dist/zone';  // Included with Angular CLI.